 If your employer dismissed you for any of the reasons prohibited under law, or if you believe your termination was unjust, you are entitled to file a wrongful termination case against them.

-Ensure you get justice for your case by calling an experienced wrongful termination attorney from our law firm.
-Our phone number is 210-361-8043.
+Ensure you get justice for your case by calling our experienced wrongful termination attorney at 210-361-8043.

 Covid 19 Notice: